 Inter-professional education (IPE) is required for all students matriculating to UAMS.
 IPE content is designed around the Institute of Health Improvement's "Quadruple Aims" to improve the health of U.S. citizens.
-Degree Advancement students are required to complete an online IPE Exposure Workshop.
-This module is completed on-line through the Blackboard portal.
-IPE certification will be noted on student transcripts, indicating completion of the inter-professional education requirements.
+AS-BS students are required to complete an online IPE Exposure Workshop.
+This module will be noted on student transcripts, indicating completion of the interprofessional education requirements.
 Completion of this milestone is required for graduation.